 7.1.
 An effective process for human factors engineering is required to be embedded into the overall design process for every aspect of the design: see Requirement 35 of SSR-3 [1].
-Appropriate design standards and guidelines should be identified and should be used throughout the design process.
+Appropriate design

-7.2.
-Verification and validation should be performed throughout the design process for instrumentation and control systems for a research reactor to confirm that the design adequately accommodates all necessary actions by operating personnel and all relevant administrative arrangements of the operating organization.
-This could include task analysis and consideration of factors such as timing and human cognition and perception, operator overload and available indications for the operator response.

-7.3.
-If a part of an instrumentation and control system is modernized, careful consideration should be given to the design of the modernized part of the system and to its compatibility with and human interaction with the existing systems.
+- 7.2.
+Verification and validation activities related to human factors engineering should be performed throughout the design process for instrumentation and control systems for a research reactor to confirm that the design adequately accommodates all necessary actions by operating personnel and all relevant administrative arrangements of the operating organization.
+This could include task analysis and consideration of factors such as timing and human cognition and perception, operator overload and available indications for the operator response. - 7.3.
+If a part of an instrumentation and control system is modernizedmodified, careful consideration should be given to the design of the modernized part of the system and to its compatibility with and human interaction with the existing systems.

-CRITERIA FOR HUMAN FACTORS ENGINEERING AND DESIGN OF HUMAN- MACHINE INTERFACES AT A RESEARCH REACTOR
+CRITERIA FOR HUMAN FACTORS ENGINEERING AND DESIGN OF HUMAN-MACHINE INTERFACES AT A RESEARCH REACTOR